enviodev/docs/docs/HyperIndex/Troubleshoot/error-codes.md

 All enum and entity definitions must have unique names within the schema.
 Please update the schema with a unique identifier for all types and enums.

+### `EE215`: A directive is used in an incorrect place.

+For example, some directives should only be used on certain field types in the GraphQL schema, and putting them on a field type that they are not compatible with will throw this error code.

+### `EE216`:  Incorrect parameter labels or number given to a directive.

+If you pass three values to a directive that only wants two values as arguments, or if you use the incorrect label on an argument in a directive, you will get this error code.

+### `EE217`:  The type of a field in a directive has the wrong type.

+Directives in the GraphQL schema are reasonably strictly typed.
+So for example, if a parameter to a directive has to be a positive integer and you pass a negative integer, the code will fail.

 ### `EE300`: Event ABI Error

 Cannot parse the provided ABI for the contract.